Environmental Sciences (MSc)

 Application for admission and registration

-The intake capacity of this degree programme is not limited by the university.
+The intake capacity of this degree programme is limited by the university.

-- Applications must be received by the JLU Student Secretariat by 15th July.
+- Applications must be received by the JLU Student Secretariat by July 31 for the winter semester and by January 15 for the summer semester.
 Read more...

 - Special regulations apply to foreign applicants or those who gained their university-entrance qualifications abroad.